hootsuite/vault-ctrl-tool/docs/CONFIGURATION.md

 #
 # Write a copy of the token to /etc/secrets/example/target/vault-token - This can be used by your
 # service if you interact with Vault directly and want to take care of keeping your credentials
-# refreshed, etc..
-This is useful if you have some use case not covered by the tool and want
+# refreshed, etc. This is useful if you have some use case not covered by the tool and want
 # to interact with Vault directly.
+Note that vault-ctrl-tool may rewrite this file if it needs
+# to relogin to Vault when running in sidecar mode.
 vaultToken:
   output: example/target/vault-token
   mode: 0777